 If you suffered an injury due to someone else’s negligence, these are some of the reasons why it is wise to think about hiring a lawyer as soon as you are medically able to.
 There are no upfront costs to hire an attorney.
 If you are able to obtain a positive recovery (money) for your case, the lawyer will get a percentage of the recovery for their fee.
 This fee is because the lawyer has provided a service to their client and they, as most everyone else, are not able to work for free.
 However, if you do not win your case, then the lawyer does not get anything.
 They are taking a risk on their client.
 If the case is not strong enough or if the client did not give information to the attorney at the beginning of the case, then the attorney may get blindsided later on.
 The lawyer could potentially put hundreds of hours into a case and walk away with nothing.

 One of the first questions many attorneys hear from their personal injury clients is how much of their settlement will they take.
-If your case does not go to trial, an injury lawyer will generally receive one-third of your settlement or judgement, or 33%.
+If your case does not go to trial, an injury lawyer will generally receive one-third of your settlement or judgment, or 33%.
 If your case does go to trial, they’ll receive around 40%.
 This increase in fees is to cover the costs of trial preparation, including hiring additional experts, preparing exhibits to display to present at court, and the additional time needed to prepare your case.

-While these fees may sound like a lot of money, considering the situation described above, it is better to have 66% of a recovery opposed to nothing or very little if you attempted to handle your case yourself and were not successful.
+While these fees may sound like a lot of money, considering the situation described above, it is better to have 66% of a recovery as opposed to nothing or very little if you attempted to handle your case yourself and were not successful.
 A skilled attorney can prepare the evidence needed to prove that the other driver is at fault; they will hire experts to show how serious your injuries were; they will negotiate with the medical providers on your bills; and they will negotiate with the insurance adjuster to attempt to settle your claim.
 If they are unable to settle then the case may go to court.
-Lawyers spend every day practicing law and are familiar with the procedures, strategies and law and are able to handle claims properly and in the client’s best interest.
+Lawyers spend every day practicing law and are familiar with the procedures, strategies and law, and are able to handle claims properly and in the client’s best interest.

 Many clients ask what will happen if they lose their case?
 If a client does not receive a favorable outcome and they are not awarded any compensation, how do personal injury lawyers get paid?
 The simple answer is that they do not get paid.